 One of the oldest inner courts in Amsterdam, the beguinage (convent) is a very special place where silence is required (if you really have to talk, whisper!).
 The Begijnhof is located in the heart of the city, just off the hustle and bustle of the Kalverstraat (main shopping street).
 Once you enter the inner court, you will be struck by the beauty and tranquility of this place.
 The Begijnhof is arguably one of the best photo spots in Amsterdam but please respect the silence.

 My favorite spot on this canal, especially in the evenings when the arcs of the bridges are lit, is the intersection of the Keizersgracht and the Leidsegracht.
-Stand on the bridge that crosses the Leidsegracht (on the ‘Pastini’ side) and you have several striking photo opportunities, for instance, the two bridges and the monumental houses facing the Keizersgracht (the scene on some postcards), or the length of the Leidsegracht with church spires in the background.
+Stand on the bridges that cross the Leidsegracht and you have several striking photo opportunities, for instance, the two bridges and the monumental houses facing the Keizersgracht (the scene on some postcards), or the length of the Leidsegracht with church spires in the background.

 6. Seven Bridges, Reguliersgracht